danilobruschetti/AI-adv-prompting-springboot-order-management/README.md

 ## Contributing :)

-If you'd like to contribute to the project, please follow the steps below:
+If you'd like to contribute to the project, please read the CONSIDERATION.md file

-1. Fork the project repository
-2. Create a feature branch
-3. Commit your changes
-4. Push your branch to your fork
-5. Create a pull request to the main project repository

-Please ensure your code follows best practices, and include tests for your changes.

 ## License
 This project is licensed under the Jaagad Digital Company, For more information, write to danilo.bruschetti@gmail.com